 Siblings of nonresident students already attending school in the District shall have priority over new applicants who do not have siblings currently enrolled.

-When priorities are equal, the date of application will be the determining factor for admittance.
+When priorities are equal, the date of application will be the determining factor for enrollment.

-Nonresident pupils may be admitted to the District’s schools in accordance with Board policy.
+Nonresident pupils may be enrolled in the District’s schools in accordance with Board policies 09.1222, and 09.124.

-The decision of the Principal in granting admission of nonresident pupils may be appealed to the Superintendent.
+The decision of the Principal in granting enrollment of nonresident pupils may be appealed to the Superintendent.
 If the decision of the Superintendent is not satisfactory, an appeal may be made to the Board.
 The decision of the Board shall be final.

+Related Policies:

+09.12 (all procedures)

+09.1222; 09.124 (all procedures)

 EXPLANATION: HB 563 (2021) AMENDED KRS 158.120 TO REQUIRE THAT BY JULY 1, 2022, LOCAL BOARDS ADOPT A NONRESIDENT PUPIL POLICY TO GOVERN THE TERMS UNDER WHICH THE DISTRICT SHALL ALLOW ENROLLMENT OF NONRESIDENT PUPILS.
 WRITTEN AGREEMENTS OR CONTRACTS WILL NO LONGER BE NECESSARY.